mahsanazar/immo-eliza-machine-learning/README.md

 You can copy and paste this content directly into your README.md file.

 ## Comments
 I  tested other models such as randomforest and catboost; their codes  , their visualizations, their MODELSCARD and  scores are stored in seperate folders, the scores of catboost model was really better than linerregression.
+The randomforest had a big file and could not be pushed